Spotted Owl Observations Database Info

 The Future of the Database

-Our Spotted Owl Database Manager, Michael Hardy, has received a BS in Wildlife and an MS in Natural Resources with an emphasis in Wildlife from Humboldt State University in Arcata, CA. Michael has a strong background working with special-status bird species and he has ample previous experience compiling, managing, and analyzing large long-term datasets.
-Please contact Michael at (916) 445-5006 or send an email to our account for questions, comments, suggestions, or information about contributing data.
+Our Spotted Owl Database Manager, Kate Whitney received her BS in Wildlife, Fish, and Conservation Biology with a specialization in Wildlife Biology from the University of California, Davis.
+Kate has ample previous experience conducting California Spotted Owl surveys for the US Forest Service and managing large datasets for a private consulting firm.
+Please contact Kate at (916) 445-5006 or send an email to our account for questions, comments, suggestions, or information about contributing data.